5 of the Most Famous Father-Son Duos in the NBA

 former NBA player Chubby Cox.
 Joe himself is a former professional player in the NBA and in Italy.
 Joe's son Kobe is a Los Angeles Lakers legend.

 Klay / Mychal Thompson

 Klay used to be the second option in the Warriors' offense but became the third when Kevin Durant arrived.
-Despite the demotion in terms of offensive role, Klay keeps his cool and does not whine or complain about the number of shots he gets.
+Despite the demotion in terms of offensive role, Klay kept his cool and did not whine or complain about the number of shots he got.